samyakkhatua/infinite-scroll/README.md

 - Infinite scrolling: Load additional content automatically as the user scrolls down the page.

-- Responsive design: The project is designed to work well on different screen sizes and devices.

 - Smooth scrolling experience: The content is loaded seamlessly without the need for page refresh or manual intervention.

 - Efficient resource utilization: Only the required amount of content is loaded at a time, reducing bandwidth and improving performance.